Director Spring 2015: Professor Bruce W. Selleck, H. O. Whitnall Professor of Geology APPLY ONLINE

 The city of Cardiff, the capital of Wales, has a population of approximately 330,000.
 The Welsh are justifiably proud of their artistic and cultural accomplishments, as exemplified by city theaters for opera, drama and ballet — the Welsh National Opera and the BBC Welsh Symphony Orchestra are located in Cardiff — and by the Welsh National Museum.
 In addition, Cardiff University, which is located near the center of Cardiff in Cathays Park, maintains a number of musical and drama theaters.
 The principal sport of Wales is rugby, and Millennium Park, an internationally known rugby ground, is within walking distance of the University’s campus.

-All students will enroll in two elective courses (at least one normally must be in the student’s major) and in two required courses, which are designed specifically to reflect the study group’s unique location.
-University of Cardiff Course Approval Form HUMN 391 Welsh Culture (required Cardiff course).
+All students will enroll in two elective courses (at least one normally must be in the student’s concentration) and in two required courses, which are designed specifically to reflect the study group’s unique location.

-Of the two elective courses, at least one must be in the student’s major.
-Students must have satisfied the per-requisites for the courses in Wales before departure.
-Colgate departmental approval is required to transfer any course that will count towards a major.
+Of the two elective courses, at least one must be in the student’s concentration.
+Students must have satisfied the pre-requisites for the courses in Wales before departure.
+Students will consult with their academic departments and the Registrar’s Office to ensure that the courses taken in Cardiff will be approved as Colgate credit.

 Students are required to participate in all of the study group trips.
-There will be several day trips for the Welsh Culture course, a three-day trip to the western Welsh coast region, and a 4-day venture to Snowdonia and the Isle of Anglesey in the culturally distinct north of Wales.
+There will be several day trips for the Welsh Culture course, a one-day trip to the western Welsh coast region, a three-day trip to the Brecon Beacons region of south-central Wales, and a 3-day venture to Snowdonia and the Isle of Anglesey in the culturally distinct north of Wales.
 These trips will visit distinctly Welsh sites.

 For details of student expenses on this study group, please see Student Cost Estimate Sheet.

-You must confirm that your passport is valid through December 2014.
-All students participating on the Wales Study Group will be required to obtain a U.K. student visa.
-With participation on this study group comes the responsibility of understanding and complying with U.K. government visa requirements.
-If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop Hall, to learn as much as you can about the regulations.
-For some students there are significant visa requirements to be met that take time, advance planning, and incur extra costs.
+You must confirm that your passport is valid through December 2015.
+All students participating on the Spring 2015 Wales Study Group will be required to obtain a U.K. student visa.
+With participation on this study group comes the responsibility of understanding and complying with U.K. visa requirements.
+If you will not be traveling on a U.S. passport it is imperative that you contact an adviser in Off-Campus Study/International Programs, 101 Lathrop, and International Student Services, 103C Lathrop, to learn as much as you can about the visa requirements.
+For some students there are significant requirements to be met that take time, advance planning, and incur extra costs.